princomp/princomp.github.io/source/solutions/introduction/io.md

 ## Warm-up Exercises

 #.
 Write a program that performs the following steps:

-1. Ask user to enter any number between 1 and 100
+	a) Asks user to enter any number between 1 and 100
-2. Multiply the number user enters by 2
+	b) Multiplies the number user enters by 2
-3. Display the result of the calculation at the screen
+	c) Displays the result of the calculation on the screen

 Here is a sample of a program output that performs these steps: